Last Updated on October 22, 2020 by

 2. Make a list of all the things you have done to hurt men and ways that you compare similarly to men.

 Most people admit that this is the hardest step of the exercise.
 Taking ownership of these things even if you rationalize them as justifiable helps you identify how you project the hatred.
-Be thorough and honest in this step and overcome the ego and blame game that makes you see men as the problem—making a list of the similar bad traits you have as men help you integrate with the ‘enemy’ and enables you to resolve the issues within.
+Be thorough and honest in this step and overcome the ego and blame game that makes you see men as the problem—making a list of the similar bad traits you have as men helps you integrate with the ‘enemy’ and enables you to resolve the issues within.

 This step helps you to overcome the beliefs that your ego holds deeply against men.
 In this step, take a moment to meditate on the person that hurt you as being innocent.
 If they are multiple men, make time to meditate on each of them.
 Imagine what it would be like if they were better people.